WaleedHassan528/JavatoPython/README.md

 # JavatoPython
-COvert Java code to Python and then perform refactoring.
+Convert Java code to Python and then perform refactoring.